 I have been to Iceland to report on the controversial whaling industry, have flown to Borneo to write about palm oil deforestation, to Colombia to retrace a mysterious murder and interview ex-FARC fighters and most recently, Bali, to write about the dog meat trade.

-So besides my day job of being Travel Editor and Host & Producer for my new Culture Trip show, Hungerlust, I am blogger of this little corner of the web I can proudly call my own.
+Besides my work as an editor and journalist, I am blogger of this little corner of the web I can proudly call my own.
 The journey of The Pin the Map Project has been one hell of a ride.

 I was a bride-to-be with a full time job in advertising in New York City who wasn’t happy with the direction her life was going.
 I started blogging for no other reason but to create some sort of passion project on the side that would be a life raft for me during a tumultuous time.